Best Croatian Wine: 5 Grapes That Wine Lovers Must Try In Croatia

 Graševina is the most widely planted wine grape in Croatia.
 No list of wines on Croatia would be complete without it.

-The spiritual home of Graševina is the town of Kutjevo in Slavonia.
+The spiritual home of Graševina is the town of Kutjevo in Slavonia, one of Croatia’s greatest wine regions.
 It is known as Welschriesling or Italian Riesling in other parts of the world.

 In the past, this grape was used to produce cheap, inexpensive quaffing wine.
 Many locals today use cheap Graševina to make gemišt, which is a spritzer of sparkling water and white wine.